AndyBlightLeeds/car-lights-simulator/README.md

 ```

 NOTE: The test code built a while ago but after all the refactoring, it is now broken.
 The `car_light_sim` tests most of the functions that matter although it is not automatic.

-## Design

-There are 4 layers of abstraction in this project.

-1. The top level control as the driver of the car might see it.
-This layer is responsible for operating the switches on the car to control the lights.
-See `car_light_sim.cpp`.
-2. The car lights layer stores the states of the physical switches on the car.
-For instance, if the tail lights have two purposes, e.g. indicator and side light, when the indicator finishes with flashing the light, the tail light should be lit.
-See `light_switches.cpp`.
-3. This layer emulates the electronics in the car.
-It changes the states of the lights under the control of the layer above.
-It also implements the flashing of the indicator lights when required.
-See `electronics.cpp`.
-4. This layer implements the physical layer.
-Each light in the layer above is implemented using a number of multicolour LEDs (NeoPixels are commonly used).
-See `leds.cpp`.

 ## Bugs